-Sadly, each year in the UK 40-50 children lose their lives each year due to drowning and water related injuries – most of which are preventable.
+Sadly, each year in the UK 40-50 children lose their lives due to drowning and water related injuries – most of which are preventable.
 These tips will help you keep your children safe in the bath, pool, or outdoors where there’s water.

 Supervise children at all times when they are in or around a water source.